From Jacobin magazine, a new audio documentary about struggles

 At a new public housing project in Boston, mothers organize to try and close

 the city dump.
-Meanwhile, a black freedom movement emerges across Northern cities.
+Meanwhile, a Black freedom movement emerges across Northern cities.

 [transcript |